orgvue2/gizmocookbook/chapter9/expression_pane_table.md

-# Expression Pane tables
+## Expression Pane Tables

-## What are expression pane tables?
+#### What are expression pane tables?

 Expression pane tables are a new and growing feature of OrgVue.
 Recently the OrgVue team have been designing expressions that, when evaluated, generate a mini table in the returns pane.
-An existing example of this capability is the stats table, e.g.
+An existing example of this capability is the stats table, e.g.:
 ```js
 nodes().stats('total_cost').transpose
 ```
 Currently we have developed around a dozen of these ‘array/table expressions’.

-## Why use expression pane tables?
+#### Why use expression pane tables?

 The aim of these tables is to enhance the user’s OrgVue experience.
 Expression pane tables have been developed for a number of use cases, e.g.
 * Summarising the changes that have been made since the last save